Obituary of Dr. Lawton Everett Sumler

 Lawton leaves to cherish his memories; his wife Patricia Sumler, six sons, Rodney, Keith, Spencer, Tavet (Tiffany), Shawn and Marco; two daughters, Sheree and Patrice; five sisters-in-laws; four brothers-in-laws; One Aunt Rose Hanton; twenty grandchildren; four great-grandchildren and a host of nieces, nephews, cousins and friends, who all loved him and will miss him dearly.

-To send flowers to the family of Dr. Lawton Sumler, please visit Tribute Store
+To plant a tree in memory of Dr. Lawton Sumler, please visit Tribute Store

 Visitation & Viewing